-KJC’s inventory of gold coins includes a number of centuries old coins in excellent condition.
-These include a 1653 Louis d’or from France, obverse in good and reverse in very fine condition.
-Furthermore, the inventory offers a wide selection of choices from the 19th century.
+KJC’s inventory of gold coins includes a number of centuries-old coins in excellent condition.
+The inventory offers a wide selection of choices from the 19th century.

 The 1558 Queen Elizabeth I gold sovereign is prized by collectors because of its intricate artistic design, unusual size, and other remarkable qualities.
 It truly was a coin that forecasts the advent of the greatest empire on sea and land in world history.
 KJC’s extensive selection of gold coins from across history has many such stories to tell.

-From a bit later in history comes the silver Phillip III Gros Tornois from France.
-This coin from between 1270 and 1285 is available in very fine or better.
-For more modern tastes, KJC offers from an extensive stock of coins from around the world, dating to the 18 and 1900s.
+For more modern tastes, KJC offers an extensive stock of coins from around the world, dating to the 18 and 1900s.

 More recent history can bring excitement as well.
 KJC’s stock also includes a tremendous variety of coin sets.
 These include the following: